 Ironically, that didn't stop the scene of Tentacruel smashing a tower from being in the show's opening for the rest of the Indigo League season.

 The Team Rocket vs. Team Plasma two-parters were not only unaired but, as the story of Episode N can attest, completely written out of the plot because of the earthquake in Japan.
 The special contained such scenes as a Paul-lookalike Plasma Grunt and a Liepard blowing up a building, and James blowing up the city.
+It also forms a nasty Plot Hole, because the Team Rocket Trio, who Took a Level in Badass, had acquired a meteor for Giovanni that would be used to generate seismic waves, and after this scheme failed, they would be told their services under Giovanni were no longer of importance and slowly backpedal to comic relief.
+Instead, because the two-parter was nixed, they just abruptly go back to their old selves and the meteor is never brought up again like the infamous GS Ball.

 A Rescue Team during Episode N deals with evacuating a factory fire, which Team Rocket takes advantage of to steal Pokémon.
 This becomes much harder to watch after the bombing of the Boston Marathon and the explosion of a factory in Texas in April 2013.